-Joshua Gans who is an economist and Professor of Strategic Management holding the Jeffrey S. Skoll Chair of Technical Innovation and Entrepreneurship at the Rotman School of Management, University of Toronto.
+Joshua Gans is an economist and Professor of Strategic Management holding the Jeffrey S. Skoll Chair of Technical Innovation and Entrepreneurship at the Rotman School of Management, University of Toronto.

-Previously Joshua Gans was the foundation Professor of Management (Information Economics) at the Melbourne Business School, University of Melbourne.
+Previously Joshua was the foundation Professor of Management (Information Economics) at the Melbourne Business School, University of Melbourne.
 He had been at the Melbourne Business School since 1996.
 Prior to that he was at the School of Economics, University of New South Wales.
 At present, Joshua is a visiting researcher at Microsoft Research (New England).

 Joshua holds a Ph.D. from Stanford University and an honors degree in economics from the University of Queensland.
 At the Melbourne Business School he teaches MBA students in introductory microeconomics, technology strategy, economics of organisations, incentives and contracts, and market design using game theory.
 He has also co-authored (with Stephen King and Robin Stonecash) the Australasian edition of Greg Mankiw's Principles of Economics (published by Cengage), Core Economics for Managers (Cengage), Finishing the Job (MUP) and Parentonomics (New South/MIT Press).